MS-Sustainability-Resources/ESG-Data-Intelligence-Extraction/README.md

 - **Integration with ESG Management Tools:**
   Feed extracted data into ESG solutions like Microsoft Sustainability Manager for tracking and reporting.

+- **Safety data Extraction:**
+Extract and structure chemical safety data to support safe handling, emergency response, and process optimization in manufacturing.

 ---

 ## 🔮 Extensibility Ideas

+- Adapt invoice and/or document storage locations present in Blob storage, Emails, Lakehouse, and other storage locations.
 - Adapt workflows for other document types (e.g., safety data sheets, transport logs).
 - Automate extractions via Data Factory pipelines.
 - Create workflows with Power Automate: